Linear Discriminant Analysis with High-dimensional Mixed Variables: Introduction

 \textbf{A semiparametric location model}.
 The presence of the discrete variables $\U$ clearly rules out the use of a joint Gaussian distribution for $(\Z, \U)$.
 To continue to enjoy the attractive properties of the Gaussian distribution for classification, we employ an idea originated in \cite{olkin1961multivariate} by assuming a location model.
 Specifically, in this model, we treat the discrete random vector $\U$ as a location or cell, and assume that conditional on $\U$, the continuous random vector $\Z$ follows a location-dependent multivariate normal distribution in that $\Z|\U\sim N(\mu_{i}(\U),\Sigma(\U)), i=1, 2$.
 The common discrete variable dependent covariance $\Sigma(\U)$ is inspired by the assumption in LDA.
 Denote the probability that an observation from class $i$ falls in cell $\U=\u$ as $p_{i}(\u)$ and the posterior probability of $(\Z, \U)$ from class $i$ as $P(i|\Z, \U), i=1, 2$.
 Under this location model, the optimal Bayes rule classifies $(\Z,{ \U})$ into class $1$ if

 and into class 2 otherwise.
 Denote $\beta(\U):=\Sigma^{-1}(\U) [\mu_1 (\U)- \mu_2(\U)]$, and $\eta(\U):=\log \frac{\pi_1 p_{1}(\U)}{\pi_2 p_2(\U)}$.
 The classifier in \eqref{BayesR} can be written as

 which is a functional linear classifier in $\Z$, with a location-dependent direction $\beta(\U)$ and a location-dependent intercept $\eta(\U)$.
 In our setting, $\beta(\u)$ is a $p$-dimensional vector for each fixed $\u$, and $\u$ itself is also high-dimensional.
 As a result, the dimensionality of the model is extremely high.
-In the setting considered in this paper where $\U$ is a vector of binary variables, \begin{itemize} \item For $\beta(\U)$, we have $2^d$ $p$-dimensional vectors to estimate; \item For $\eta(\U)$, we have $2^d$ different values to estimate. \end{itemize}

-Thus, the estimation problem even after assuming the location model is much more challenging than that of the LDA in which only a scalar intercept and a $p$-dimensional vector need estimating.
+In the setting considered in this paper where $\U$ is a vector of binary variables, \begin{itemize} \item For $\beta(\U)$, we have $2^d$ $p$-dimensional vectors to estimate; \item For $\eta(\U)$, we have $2^d$ different values to estimate. \end{itemize} Thus, even after assuming the location model, our estimation problem is much more challenging than that of the LDA in which only a scalar intercept and a $p$-dimensional vector need estimating.
 Given a relative small sample size, there is no hope that either $\beta(\U)$ or $\eta(\U)$ can be reasonably estimated unless some kind of structures are assumed.
-In this paper, we focus on a general scenario where $\beta(\U)$ is treated as a function which varies smoothly over the locations $\U$, and $\eta(\U)$ is modelled by a parametric first order approximation.
-Some of the properties regarding the location model (e.g., Proposition \ref{p1}) and our theoretical framework could be adapted to cases where more stringent assumptions are imposed to further simplify the model complexity; see Section \ref{Dis} for discussion.
+In this paper, we focus on a general scenario where $\beta(\U)$ is treated as a function which varies smoothly over the location $\U$, and $\eta(\U)$ is modelled by a parametric first order approximation.
+Some of the properties regarding the location model (e.g., Proposition \ref{p1}) and our theoretical framework can be adapted to cases where more stringent assumptions are imposed to further simplify the model complexity; see Section \ref{Dis} for discussion.
 Because of the dependence of $\beta(\U)$ on $U$, we shall refer to our model as the semiparametric location model.

 \textbf{Estimation}.
 Denote the sample in population 1 as $(\U_{1}, \X_1), \ldots, (\U_{n_1}, \X_{n_1})$ and in population 2 as $(\V_{1}, \Y_1), \ldots, (\V_{{n_2}}, \Y_{n_2})$.
 We now summarize the main steps for estimating the parameters based on this sample.
 First, we observe that the estimation of $\beta(\U)$ and that of $\eta(\U)$ can be made separate, thanks to a key result provided in Proposition \ref{p1}.
 Note that from Proposition \ref{p1} we have: